yosbenj/lab-sql-basic-queries/README.md

 ## Challenge
 Use the sakila database to do the following tasks:

-1. Show all tables.
+1. Display all available tables in the Sakila database.
 2. Retrieve all the data from the tables `actor`, `film` and `customer`.
 3. Retrieve the following columns from their respective tables:
-	- 3.1 Titles of all films from the film table
+	- 3.1 Titles of all films from the `film` table
-	- 3.2.
-List of languages used in films, with the column aliased as language from the language table
+	- 3.2 List of languages used in films, with the column aliased as `language` from the `language` table
-	- 3.3 List of first names of all employees from the staff table
+	- 3.3 List of first names of all employees from the `staff` table

 4. Retrieve unique release years.
 5. Counting records for database insights: